margaryanani/Mad-Libs/README.md

 These functions are in the 'madlibs_functions.py' file.

-#### - The overview of the  `get_prompts(template_mapping, prompts_and_categories, num)` function
+- #### The overview of the  `get_prompts(template_mapping, prompts_and_categories, num)` function

- Based on the chosen template number (parameter `num`), it finds the template number in the `template_mapping`, takes the list of numbers corresponding to that number, and since those list of numbers are the indices of `prompts_and_categories`, uses them as indices to get the prompts and their categories for the chosen template from `prompts_and_categories` and stores them in a list.
+ Based on the chosen template number (parameter `num`), it finds the template number in the `template_mapping`, takes the list of numbers corresponding to that number, and since those list of numbers are the indices of `prompts_and_categories` that point to the prompts needed for the template,the function uses them as indices to get the prompts and their categories for the chosen template from `prompts_and_categories` and stores them in a list.

 So now we have the prompts ready for the user.

-#### - The overview of the  `user_inputs = inputs(prompts, categories)` function
+- #### The overview of the  `user_inputs = inputs(prompts, categories)` function

 The function gives the prompts to the user one by one.
-When the user types '?' to any of the given prompts, the function goes to the `categories` dictionary, finds the corresponding key category for that prompt and from that key category's value that contains list of words within that category, generates a random word.
+If the user types '?' to any of the given prompts, the function goes to the `categories` dictionary, finds the corresponding key category for that prompt and from that key category's value that contains list of words within that category, generates a random word.
 Also the `while True` loop prevents the user to leave blank inputs. for Each entered word, it is appeneded to the `user_inputs` list, which was empty at the begining of the function.

 After those functions are executed the `if` part is used to print the chosen template.

-Since the order of the words in the `user_inputs` list are the same as the prompts' order, I just put them in the text based on the indices of the list.
+Since the order of the words in the `user_inputs` list are the same as the prompts' order(prompts are given based on the order of the missing words in the template), I just put the words in the text based on the indices of the list.